For more background reading, you can access all help articles about Patchs (for both patients and GP practices) here: help.patchs.ai

 Stage 3: Resolution

-To access the labeling page go to www.patchs.ai and log in.
-If you use PATCHS in your own practice, you can access the labeling page by choosing 'PATCHS AI' in the practice dropdown menu.
-Below is a screenshot of the labelling screen, and a brief instructional video (it does not include any real patient information).
+To access the labelling page go to www.patchs.ai and log in.
+If you use Patchs in your own practice, you can access the labeling page by choosing 'Patchs AI' in the practice dropdown menu.
+Below is a screenshot of the labelling screen, and a brief instructional video (it doesn't include any real patient information).

 Imagine you work in a typical GP practice

 You do not have...